2014 Jadavpur University protests: Criticism

 The incident of the beating of students by the police sparked nationwide reaction, with a high amount of protest on social media such as Facebook and Twitter.
 Videos of the attack on the students surfaced on the internet and TV channels.

 20 September

-Students of the University have boycotted classes since the incident of police brutality.
-On 20 September, a rally was organized by students in the heart of the city, and was attended by students from the University, other educational institutions, and the general populace in a spontaneous outburst of outrage at the brutality with which the opposition to authority was stamped out.
-The rally ended peacefully, with student representatives holding a meeting with the Governor of West Bengal, Keshari Nath Tripathi, who is also the Chancellor of the University.
+Students of the university have boycotted classes since the incident of police brutality.
+On 20 September, a rally was organized by students in the heart of the city, and was attended by students from the university, other educational institutions, and the general populace in a spontaneous outburst of outrage at the brutality with which the opposition to authority was stamped out.
+The rally ended peacefully with student representatives holding a meeting with the Governor of West Bengal, Keshari Nath Tripathi, who was also the chancellor of the university.
 Estimates of the number of participants in the rally vary between 30,000 and over 100,000 people.
 On the same day, protest demonstrations were held in several other Indian cities, showing solidarity with the students of Jadavpur University.